Ah, 2019! The year that was until yesterday. So, how was it then?

 The Nobel Prize in Chemistry for 2019 was awarded “for the development of lithium-ion batteries” which were instrumental in creating our current mobile and connected world.

-Elon Musk’s presentation of the new Cybertruck did not go as planned.
+Elon Musk’s presentation of the new Tesla Cybertruck did not go quite as planned.

-Jeff Bezos published pictures of his pecker and got divorced.
+Jeff Bezos published pictures of his pecker, and then he got divorced.
 His ex-wife received a $35 billion settlement, making her the third richest woman in the world.

 Myspace admitted that it accidentally lost all music uploaded between 2003 and 2015, and Facebook confirmed that millions of passwords were visible to employees in unencrypted form.
 Adult website Luscious exposed the personal data of its 1.195 million users by revealing personal email addresses, some of which included users’ full names.